 - This album has never been officially re-issued on CD.

-- Three recordings are believed to have never made it onto CD, nor are downloadable: “Wait Till You See Her”, “Fascinating Rhythm”, and “All Dressed Up And No Place To Go”.
-Of these, the first two also weren’t released as singles either, so this LP is their only appearance to date.
+- Two recordings are believed to have never made it onto CD, nor are downloadable: “Wait Till You See Her” and “Fascinating Rhythm”.
+This LP is their only appearance to date.